eComNation/docs/source/includes/_working_with_39shops.md

 sub-menu under the ‘Design & Navigation’ tab.

 ## 2.1.
 Online theme editor
-The online theme editor has following major sections
+The online theme editor has following major sections:
  |
 --------------- | ------------------------------------------------------------
 Templates | Templates All liquid templates associated with your theme are available for